Daita Logo

 #Best Practices

-• Always transform_test before transform_run in production pipelines
+• Test before running: Always call transform_test before transform_run in production pipelines.

 #Next Steps